MurrayOB/aws-training/README.md

 8. Create an environment, example: dev, for that app.
 9. Create an ECR (Elastic Container Registry) for the docker image.
 10. Create a CodePipeline for the backend (including CodeBuild) that deploys to the EB app.
+11. Add a domain name and SSL certificate

 # CodeBuild setup, both frontend and backend